By David P. Diaz, Ed.D.

 Background

-Others believe in the existence of immaterial, metaphysical aspects of the universe (e.g., numbers, thoughts, first-person experiences, supernatural beings), which are distinguishable from matter.
-Of this group, many believe that God2 has endowed his human creatures with the ability to freely choose one action over another.
+On the other hand, mind-body dualism asserts there are immaterial aspects of the universe that are distinguishable from matter (e.g., numbers, thoughts, first-person experiences, etc.).
+Some people in this group (i.e., theists) believe that God2 has endowed his human creatures with the ability to freely choose one action over another.

 For most people, free will seems to be a given.
-Nearly all of us act in our ordinary life as if we can choose between a lunch of salami & pickles on rye, on the one hand, and ham & cheese on wheat, on the other.
+Nearly all of us act in our ordinary life as if we can choose between a lunch of salami & pickles on rye and ham & cheese on wheat.
 And you probably wouldn’t try to convince your wife that she is deluded in thinking she isn’t free to select one book to read rather than another.
 However, since the term “free” has different uses, it seems like a good idea to define what we mean by “free will.”

-The libertarian3 view of free will affirms that an action is genuinely free only if one can choose otherwise.
-Libertarian freedom requires that a free act “not be causally determined by factors beyond one’s control.”4 In other words, a free act is not compulsory in any sense; a person must be able to change her mind and do something different if she so chooses.
-Importantly, libertarians believe that the freedom to do otherwise is necessary for determining moral responsibility.
+The libertarian3 view of free will affirms that an act is genuinely free only if one can choose to do otherwise.
+Libertarian freedom requires that a free act not be “causally determined by factors beyond one’s control.”4 In other words, a free act is not compulsory in any sense; a person must be able to change her mind and do something different if she so chooses.
+More importantly, libertarians believe that the freedom to do otherwise is necessary for determining moral responsibility.

 Reasons for Affirming Libertarian Free Will

-- Libertarian free will is consistent with our everyday experience of free choices.
+- LFW is consistent with our everyday common-sense experience of free choice.

-- Libertarian free will makes the best sense of human moral accountability.
+- LFW makes the best sense of human moral accountability.

-On the first count, Dew and Gould suggest that free will is a self-evident feature of our experience: “It is a datum of human experience that our actions seem to be free.”6 For example, in our day-to-day experience, we typically do not question whether we can spontaneously scratch an itch, raise a hand, or wiggle a toe.
-Most of us just intuitively know that we can do these things freely and under our personal powers.
+On the first point, Dew and Gould suggest that free will is a self-evident feature of our daily experience: “It is a datum of human experience that our actions seem to be free.”6 For example, in our day-to-day lives, we typically do not question whether we can spontaneously scratch an itch, raise a hand, or wiggle a toe.
+Most of us just intuitively know that we can do these things freely, at our personal discretion, and under our own power.

-Further, science bases its methodology on the notion of free will.
+Furthermore, science operates on the assumption of free will.
 Researchers typically believe they have the freedom to choose one hypothesis or research method over another.
-They are confident that they are free to select the respective sources for their literature review and the type of statistical method they should use.
+They are confident in their freedom to select the individual sources for their literature review and the type of statistical method they will use.
 Scientists don’t think twice about whether they have free will when writing up the results of their research.
-One will likely never see the following limitation written into any research article: “I do not have free will, and therefore all my conclusions are determined.”
-Thus, libertarian free will is a common-sense notion that seems just as self-evidently true in our daily lives as it does in scientific research.
+A scientific investigator will likely never ponder whether he or she must write the following limitation into their research article: “I do not have free will, and therefore all my conclusions are determined.”
+LFW is a common-sense notion that seems as self-evidently true in one’s daily life as it does in scientific research.

-Second, humans have moral obligations or duties7 for which they are held accountable, and they become valid recipients of moral praise, blame, reward, or punishment based on these obligations.
+Second, humans have moral obligations or duties7 for which they are held accountable and by which they become valid recipients of moral praise, blame, reward, or punishment.
 If people are to be held morally responsible for their decisions, they must cause their own moral actions.
-Libertarian free will is self-caused freedom, which means a free agent is involved in choosing.
-When witnesses take the stand in a courtroom, they need to tell the truth under threat of perjury.
-So, according to the justice system, a witness is considered perfectly capable of telling the truth or lying.
+LFW is self-caused freedom, which means a free agent is involved in choosing.
+When witnesses take the stand in a courtroom, they are required to tell the truth under threat of perjury.
+Thus, within the justice system, as with science, a witness is considered perfectly free to tell the truth or to lie.

-Christians believe that God has called all humanity to believe in Christ as Savior for the forgiveness of sins (1 Jn.
-3:23; Acts 10:43).
+Christian theists believe that God has called all humanity to believe in Christ as Savior for the forgiveness of sins (1 John 3:23; Acts 10:43).
 For this offer to be valid, one must be free to obey or disregard such a calling.
-An offer of salvation and forgiveness would be neither genuine nor fair unless one can freely accept or reject it.
+Any offer of salvation and forgiveness would be neither genuine nor fair unless one can freely accept or reject it.
+Therefore, based on the two reasons discussed above, it seems justifiable to affirm a belief in LFW.

 God’s Foreknowledge and Free Will